 Oppression: Disregarding someone’s rights by subjecting them to cruel and/or unjust hardship.

 Fraud: Causing injury or depriving a person of their legal rights by intentionally misrepresenting or withholding facts.

 Wantonness: Behaving in a way that is reckless and failing to ensure the safety of others.

 Malice: Doing something wrong intentionally to cause harm to a person or behavior that implies malicious intent.

 We understand the overwhelming feeling of a cancer diagnosis and all the bills that come with it.
 We offer a free consultation to all prospective clients.
 You can meet with us at no risk, and receive the legal advice you need.

 We also work on contingency, so there are no upfront fees or costs.
 We won’t bill you for our time or expect payment whenever you call us.
 We secure our legal fee from the compensation you receive at the end of our case.
 We don’t get paid unless you get paid.

 Hire a Lawyer from Farris, Riley & Pitt, LLP to Help You with Your Zantac Case

-The attorneys from Farris, Riley & Pitt, LLP understand the complex nature of product liability lawsuits.
+The mass tort attorneys from Farris, Riley & Pitt, LLP understand the complex nature of product liability lawsuits.
 We know how devastating it is to get cancer from a medication you thought you could trust.
 When you hire us, we will fight for the justice and compensation you deserve.